Agbogbloshie: Health risks

-Exposure to those fumes is especially hazardous to children, because the toxins are known to inhibit the development of the reproductive system, the nervous system, and the brain in particular.
-In similar e-waste processing areas, with conditions and demographics like those of Agbogbloshie, 80% of the children have dangerous levels of lead in their blood.
-Inhabitants often suffer from chronic nausea, headaches, chest and respiratory problems.
+Exposure to fumes is especially hazardous to children, because the toxins are known to inhibit the development of the reproductive system, the nervous system, and the brain.
+In similar e-waste processing areas, with conditions and demographics like those of Agbogbloshie, 80% of children have dangerous levels of lead in their blood.
+Inhabitants often suffer from chronic nausea, headaches, and respiratory problems.

-High levels of toxins were also discovered in soil and food samples, because those chemicals stay in the food chain.
+High levels of toxins have also been discovered in soil and food samples, as chemicals stay in the food chain.

-There is evidence that, because they lack the critical education necessary, electronic waste workers possess little knowledge and awareness about the hazards associated with informal e-waste processing, and some attribute their health issues to other sources, such as malaria or exposure to the sun.
+There is evidence that, because they lack critical relevant education, workers possess little awareness of the hazards associated with informal e-waste processing, and some attribute their health issues to other sources, such as malaria or sun exposure.

 Information security

 E-waste presents a potential security threat to individuals and exporting countries.
-Hard drives that are not properly erased before the computer is disposed of can be reopened, exposing sensitive information.
-Credit card numbers, private financial data, account information, and records of online transactions, can be accessed by those with the necessary knowledge.
+Hard drives that are not properly erased before a computer is disposed of can be reopened, exposing sensitive information.
+Credit card numbers, private financial data, account information, and records of online transactions can be accessed by those with the necessary knowledge.
 Organized criminals in Ghana commonly search the drives for information to use in local scams.

-Government contracts were discovered on hard drives found in Agbogbloshie.
-Multimillion-dollar agreements from United States security institutions, such as the Defense Intelligence Agency (DIA), the Transportation Security Administration and Homeland Security, all resurfaced in Agbogbloshie.
+Government contracts have been discovered on hard drives found in Agbogbloshie.
+Multimillion-dollar agreements from United States security institutions, such as the Defense Intelligence Agency, the Transportation Security Administration, and Homeland Security, all resurfaced in Agbogbloshie.